jsprague2001/redflaredev/README.md

 Why would you use Redflare?

-* You want an easy way to add a chart to your web page
+* You want an easy way to add charts to your web page
 * You like D3.js graphs but find coding them time consuming
 * You want a professional looking chart